 SCRAPBOOKING AND CRAFTING

-SCRAPBOOKING: Come join us for an evening of crafting, creativity, conversation and fun!
+Come join us for an afternoon of crafting, creativity, conversation and fun!
 Whether you scrapbook, make cards, knit, needle point, or just want to get out of the house, we would love to have you join us.
 We meet once per month which varies so please check with contacts below for upcoming dates.
-We meet in the Upper Room at Northminster from 7 pm – 10 pm.
-If you are interested in coming or have more questions, please feel free to contact Tracey Abbott at (403)274-9742 or Suzanne Vandervoort email@example.com You can also email the office firstname.lastname@example.org.
+If you are interested in coming or have more questions, please feel free to contact Tracey at (403)274-9742 or Suzanne at email@example.com You can also email the office firstname.lastname@example.org.

 Healing pathways is a process of loving cooperation with the Holy Spirit.
 It is a way for individuals to act as vessels or channels for the flow of universal energy.
 The healing power comes from God.